 Our internal technical staff prepares the estimates of natural gas, NGLs, and oil reserves and associated future net cash flows, which are audited by our independent reserve engineers.
 Current accounting guidance allows only proved natural gas, NGLs, and oil reserves to be included in our financial statement disclosures.
 The SEC has defined proved reserves as the estimated quantities of natural gas, NGLs, and oil which geological and engineering data demonstrate with reasonable certainty to be recoverable in future years from known reservoirs under existing economic and operating conditions.
+Proved undeveloped reserves include reserves that are expected to be drilled and developed within five years; wells that are not drilled within five years from booking are reclassified from proved reserves to probable reserves.

 Our independent reserve engineers and internal technical staff must make a number of subjective assumptions based on their professional judgment in developing reserve estimates.
 Reserve estimates consider recent production levels and other technical information about each field.
 Natural gas, NGLs, and oil reserve engineering is a subjective process of estimating underground accumulations of natural gas, NGLs, and oil that cannot be precisely measured.
 The accuracy of any reserve estimate is a function of the quality of available data and of engineering and geological interpretation and judgment.
 Periodic revisions to the estimated reserves and future cash flows may be necessary as a result of a number of factors, including reservoir performance, new drilling, natural gas, NGLs, and oil prices, cost changes, technological advances, new geological or geophysical data, or other economic factors.
 Accordingly, reserve estimates are generally different from the quantities of natural gas, NGLs, and oil that are ultimately recovered.
 We cannot predict the amounts or timing of future reserve revisions.
 If such revisions are significant, they could significantly affect the future amortization rates of capitalized costs and result in asset impairments that may be material.